dani-renner/Sillystringz.Solution/README.md

 * You can clone the repository to your desktop
 * Open a SQL command line in a terminal.
 Copy and paste the contents of dani_renner.sql and hit enter.
-* Navigate to the Sillystringz directory
+* Navigate to the Factory directory
 * Navigate to the HairSalon directory
 * Add a file called appsettings.json.
 In that file, you will need to add the following code:
 {